Selenide, water dikinase

 The 3 substrates of this enzyme are ATP, selenide, and H2O, whereas its 3 products are AMP, selenophosphate, and phosphate.

 This enzyme belongs to the family of transferases, to be specific, those transferring phosphorus-containing groups (phosphotransferases) with paired acceptors (dikinases).
 The systematic name of this enzyme class is ATP:selenide, water phosphotransferase.
 This enzyme is also called selenophosphate synthetase.
 This enzyme participates in selenoamino acid metabolism.

+Evolution

+Vertebrates including humans carry two versions of this enzyme, with one (SEPHS2) being a selenoprotein and the other (SEPHS1) replacing it with a threonine, though still with a vestigial SECIS element.
+Analysis of animal versions of this enzyme show that the original animal version is a selenoprotein, with SEPHS1 arising later through gene duplication.

+Among prokaryotes, most bacteria have a version with cystine instad of selenocystine, suggesting that this may be the ancestral state (which would avoid the chicken-and-egg problem).
+Some have two versions, one with Sec and the other with Cys.
+Archaea mostly have the Sec version.